0Ketan/Shortcut-for-me/README.md

-Here’s a well-structured **README.md** draft for your project that explains what the script does, how to set it up, and how to use it:

----

 # 🔗 Hotkey Shortcut Launcher

 This project allows you to **bind custom keyboard shortcuts** to launch applications or open websites.
 It uses a simple JSON configuration file to define hotkeys and their associated commands/paths.